codechangers/io-game-lib/README.md

 # Deploying:

-The _IO Platform_ pulls the latest changes from the `template` directory upon setup, to deploy the latest library updates run the following commands:
+The _IO Platform_ pulls the latest changes from the `template` directory, to deploy the latest library updates run the following commands:

 ```
 npm run build